 - KEEP GUARD IN PLACE and in working order. - REMOVE ADJUSTING KEYS AND WRENCHES.
 Form habit of checking to see that keys and adjusting wrenches are removed from spindle before turning tool on.
 Tools, scrap pieces, and other debris can be thrown at high speed, causing injury. - KEEP WORK AREA CLEAN.
-Cluttered areas and benches invite accidents. - DO NOT USE THE MACHINE IN A DANGEROUS ENVIRONMENT.
-The use of power tools in damp or wet locations or in rain can cause shock or electrocution.
+Cluttered areas and benches invite accidents.
+DO NOT USE THE MACHINE IN A DANGEROUS ENVIRONMENT.
+The use of power tools - in damp or wet locations or in rain can cause shock or electrocution.
 Keep your work area well-lit to avoid tripping or placing arms, hands, and fingers in danger. - KEEP CHILDREN AWAY.
 All visitors should be kept at a safe distance from work area.
 Your shop is a potentially dangerous environment. - MAKE WORKSHOP CHILDPROOF with padlocks, master switches, or by removing starter keys.
 The unauthorized start-up of a machine by a child or visitor may result in injury. - DON'T FORCE TOOL.
-It will do the job better and be safer at the rate for which it was designed. - USE RIGHT TOOL.
+It will do the job better and be safer at the rate for which it was - USE RIGHT TOOL.
 Don't force tool or attachment to do a job for which it was not designed.
 Using the incorrect tool or attachment may result in personal injury. - WEAR PROPER APPAREL.
 No loose clothing, gloves, neckties, rings, bracelets, or other jewelry to get caught in moving parts.
 Non-slip footwear is recommended.
 Wear protective hair covering to contain long hair.
-Air vents may cover moving parts and should also be avoided.
+Air vents may cover moving parts and should also be avoided. - ALWAYS USE SAFETY GLASSES.
+Everyday eyeglasses are NOT safety glasses.
+Also use face or dust mask if cutting operation is dusty.
+ALWAYS WEAR CERTIFIED SAFETY EQUIPMENT: - ANSI Z87.1 eye protection (CAN/CSA Z94.3) - ANSI S12.6 (S3.19) hearing protection - NIOSH/OSHA/MSHA respiratory protection - SECURE THE WORKPIECE.
+Use clamps or a vise to hold the workpiece on the table and against the fence or when your hand will be dangerously close to the blade within 6" (152 mm).
+It is safer than using your hand and it frees both hands to operate tool. - DON'T OVERREACH.
+Keep proper footing and balance at all times.
+Loss of balance may - cause personal injury.
+MAINTAIN TOOLS WITH CARE.
+Keep tools sharp and clean for best and safest performance.
+Follow instructions for lubricating and changing accessories.
+Poorly maintained tools and machines can further damage the tool or machine and/or cause injury.